 - Rev up, roll over and pay down.
-Meanwhile, aim to increase your contributions by 1 percent each year.
-Remember—the difference between 1 percent and 2 percent of a $35,000 salary is only about $30 a month, less than a dinner out with friends.
-Consider this example:
+Aim to increase your contributions by 1% each year.
+Remember—the difference between 1% and 2% of a $35,000 salary is only about $30 a month.

 Managing Loans and Withdrawals

-Usually, loans must be repaid within 5 years, although the deadline may be extended if it's used to purchase your primary residence.
-Servicemembers may also get an extension during the time they’re on Active Duty.
+Usually, loans must be repaid within five years, although the deadline may be extended if it's used to purchase your primary residence.
+Servicemembers may also get an extension during the time they’re on active duty.